The One Thing Resilient Students Do Differently When Stress Hits Hard

 Factors like increasing school demands (e.g., exams) or decreasing motivation (e.g., seeing little value in studies) can influence both students' confidence in their abilities (self-efficacy) and their sense of being overwhelmed (academic burden).
 Resilience is the ability to recover from difficulties, adapt to tough situations, and maintain well-being despite stress.

 In education, resilience allows students to handle academic pressures more effectively.
-Resilient students are better equipped to:
+Resilient students are better equipped to

-• Manage academic demands,
+manage academic demands,

-• Maintain their mental and emotional well-being,
+maintain their mental and emotional well-being, and

-• Stay motivated and continue their studies with a positive attitude, even when facing obstacles.
+stay motivated and continue their studies with a positive attitude, even when facing obstacles.

 1. Success Journaling & Celebrating Daily Wins